epfl-ada/ada-2021-project-date-a-data/README.md

 The polarization of the United States politics is already backed by multiple studies, but many of them is done indirectly via survey on ideology or public behavior change ([NW et al., 2014](https://www.pewresearch.org/politics/2014/06/12/political-polarization-in-the-american-public/); [Wilson et al., 2020](https://psycnet.apa.org/record/2020-78563-040)).

-The network on the individual politician level is a direct reflection of the political structure with quantitative metrics like centrality.
+The network on the individual politician level is a direct reflection of the political structure.
+With our study, quantitative metrics can be provided including PageRank centrality, community detection, topic extraction and sentiment analysis on the quotations.

-On a global level, some major events also occur during the time span of quotebank (2015 - 2020) like Brexit, the US-China trade war, COVID pandemic, etc., which could be interesting to see if it is reflected from the global political network.

 ## Methods